-During your deep tissue massage, your body will be covered at all times with soft towels, with the exception of the area you are having worked with deep tissue massage of course!
+Your body will be covered at all times with towels, with the exception of the area you are having worked of course!
 Your modesty will be maintained at all times throughout your massage treatment.

 What do I do during a massage therapy treatment?

-Make yourself comfortable.
-If your therapist wants you to adjust your position, he
+First of all make yourself comfortable.
+If your therapist wants you to adjust your

-or she will either move you or will ask you to move as necessary.
+position, he will either ask you to move as necessary or move you.
 Otherwise, change

 your position anytime to make yourself more comfortable.
 A deep tissue massage is

-not particularly relaxing as it aims to correct tissue damage -
+not particularly relaxing as it's aimed to correct tissue damage -

-You may feel tired or relaxed after your massage, or even sometimes emotional, however, most people will then feel rejuvenated and full of energy.
-You may experience some aches and pains for around 24 hours after your treatment as the body flushes the toxins that have been released.
+You may feel relaxed or tired after your massage, or even emotional.
+Yet most people usually feel full of energy and rejuvenated.
+You may experience some pains and aches for around 24 hours after your session as your body flushes out toxins released.
 In order to speed this process along, drink lots of water after your massage.

 How often will I need a deep tissue massage?

-Most likely 2 or 3 treatments will be sufficient to achieve a long lasting relief from most conditions.
-However, this will be dependent on your problem & your lifestyle and some people may required further treatments.
-We do encourage you to return occasionally though for maintenance treatments.
+Most likely 2 or 3 treatments will be sufficient to achieve a longer lasting relief from most conditions.
+However, this will be dependent on your problem & your lifestyle and some people may require further treatments.
+We do encourage you to return occasionally for maintenance treatments.

 Why would I not be able to have a massage?

-There are a few conditions which mean deep tissue massage would not be the best holistic therapy for you.
-In this instance, we wouldn’t be able to treat you with deep tissue massage, but there are plenty of other therapies that would be more suitable and we can help and advise you in making the best choice.
+Few conditions mean massage isn’t ideal for you.
+In this instance there are number of other therapies such as spinal reflexology that would be more suitable and we can help you to make the best choice.

 The following conditions would not be suitable: